 To detangle your wig, spray on wig conditioner or oil sheen spray (from the ethnic beauty supply store).
 Both create a thin film on the fiber that will make it easier to brush and separate the fibers.

 Hair gel needs to bond with the natural scalp oils in your hair (yuck).
 It can’t do that on a wig so it will only weigh down the fiber and create a greasy look.
 To shape or slick back synthetic wigs, use a combination of heat and hairspray instead.
 Or use an extreme spiking gel like got2b Glued Spiking Glue: it looks and feels similar to regular hair gel, but its polymer structure really defies gravity.
 It can bond even to synthetic hair.
 Use only a pea-sized drop to shape a spike or knead it into a short wig to create instant volume.

-When it comes to styling tools, avoid any type of round brushes, brushes with nubs on the bristles or combs with very fine teeth.
+When it comes to brushing your wig, avoid any type of round brushes, brushes with nubs on the bristles or combs with very fine teeth.
 Use a wide-tooth comb or a detangling brush (with short, parallel bristles) instead.

 We constantly grow and lose hair, every day.
 That is why most brushes and combs for real hair are meant to pull out loose hair.
 For wigs, on the other hand, everything that puts strain on the fiber is counterproductive: it will pull out hair that can never grow back.